graphql-hive/platform/packages/libraries/cli/README.md

 ## `hive artifact:fetch`

-fetch artifacts from the CDN
+fetch artifacts from the CDN.
+Note that the path shown in UI already contains `artifact`.

 ```
 USAGE